 - find out what to do if publishing your claim could leave individuals at risk of violence or intimidation

-In February, furloughed employees can see if they were included in a December 2020 claim in their personal tax account.
+Furloughed employees can see if they were included in a grant for December 2020 or January 2021 in their personal tax account.

 Report fraud to HMRC

 HMRC will check claims, and payments may be withheld or need to be paid back if a claim is found to be fraudulent or based on incorrect information.

 The public can report fraud to HMRC if they have evidence to suggest an employer on the list is abusing the scheme.

 Use HMRC’s digital assistant to find more information about the coronavirus support schemes.